Pebble Games and Algebraic Proof Systems: Preliminaries

-\item {\em Multiplication}
+\item [\em Multiplication]

-\end{enumerate} As is the case of $\PC,$ a refutation in $\MC$ of an initial unsolvable set of polynomials ${\cal P}$ is a sequence of polynomials $\{q_1,\dots, q_m\}$ where each one of them is either in ${\cal P}$, an axiom or is obtained by applying one of the rules of the calculus. \end{definition}
+\end{description} As is the case of $\PC,$ a refutation in $\MC$ of an initial unsolvable set of polynomials ${\mathcal P}$ is a sequence of polynomials $\{q_1,\dots, q_m\}$ where each one of them is either in ${\mathcal P}$, an axiom or is obtained by applying one of the rules of the calculus. \end{defi}

 As pointed out in \cite{BerkholzG15}, an equivalent definition of the Nullstellensatz system, but a dynamic one, would be to restrict the multiplication rule in the above definition even more, and only allow to apply it to polynomials that are a monomial multiplied by an axiom.
 In this way, the difference in the definition of the three systems NS, MC and PC is just a variation on how the multiplication rule can be applied: multiplying a variable $x_i$ by any polynomial in the PC case, by a monomial or by a monomial times an axiom in the MC case and only by a monomial times an axiom in the NS case.
 This alternative view of the definition also allows to consider configurational proofs in the $\NS$ system.
-In order to analyze and compare refutations we will consider several complexity measures on them.

-\begin{definition}[Complexity measures] Let ${\cal C}$ be one of the mentioned systems ${\cal C}\in\{\NS,\MC,\PC\}$ and let ${\pi}=\{q_1,\dots, q_m\}$ be a ${\cal C}$ refutation.
-The degree of a polynomial $q_i$, $\deg(q_i),$ is the maximum degree of its monomials and the \emph{degree} of ${\pi}$, $\deg_{\cal C}(\pi)= \max_{i=1,\ldots,n}(\deg(q_i))$.
-The size of ${\pi}$, denoted by $\Size_{\cal C}({\pi})$ is the total number of monomials in $\pi$ (counted with repetitions), when all polynomials $p_i$ are fully expanded as linear combinations of monomials\footnote{Usually the size in the $\NS$ proof system is defined in a different way, for simplicity we keep this unifying definition although in some of the referenced results the size of $\NS$ refutations corresponds to the size definition given in the reference.}.